spdx/spdx-spec/README.md

 # Building the specification

-The SPDX specification is written in MarkDown and HTML, PDF, ePub, Mobi version can be generated using [GitBook](https://www.gitbook.com/).
+The SPDX specification is written in MarkDown and HTML, PDF, ePUB, Mobipocket version can be generated using [GitBook](https://www.gitbook.com/).
 Note that for generating eBooks and PDF you have to install Callibre using these [instructions](https://toolchain.gitbook.com/ebook.html).

     # Install via npm document build toochain